Myriad-Dreamin/shiroa/github-pages/docs/format/theme.typ

 `is-html-target()` includes both `html` and `html-wrapper`.
 `is-html-target(exclude-wrapper: true)` selects only native HTML.
 See
-#cross-link("/reference/typst.typ")[Typst API] for the full target and input
+#cross-link("/supports/targets.typ")[Rendering Targets and Inputs] for the full
-reference.
+target and input reference.

 The CLI uses the targets as follows: